The introduction of the Wild Card in 1995 gave one non-division winner from each league the hope of keeping its World Series dream alive.

 In 2012, Major League Baseball expanded the postseason to include two Wild Card teams in each league with one caveat -- they would have to play one another in a winner-take-all game to begin the playoffs.
 While that may have made the path a bit tougher for Wild Card clubs, it hasn't stopped them from making the occasional run to the Fall Classic.

-Here are the 13 Wild Card teams to reach the World Series, including the three to do so since 2012:
+Here are the 13 Wild Card teams to reach the World Series, including the three to do so since 2012 and seven to win the World Series, marked with an asterisk.

 After winning World Series titles in 2010 and '12 -- and missing the postseason altogether in '11 and '13 -- the Giants kept the pattern alive by sneaking into the '14 postseason as the second NL Wild Card team.
 Though the Giants had to travel to Pittsburgh for the winner-take-all showdown, Madison Bumgarner silenced the Pirates' bats -- and, in the process, the home crowd -- with a 10-strikeout shutout in an 8-0 victory.